 If the automatic re-declaration process provided for above is not resulting in limits that accurately reflect the availability of the DARD or is otherwise not performing correctly, a Designated Entity may perform re-declarations manually by calling into the Control Room Generation Desk during the Operating Day.

-In order to participate in the Day-Ahead Energy Market or Real-Time Energy Market, a Continuous Storage DARD must be Self-Scheduled.
+In order to participate in the Day-Ahead Market or Real-Time Energy Market, a Continuous Storage DARD must be Self-Scheduled.
 A Dispatchable Asset Related Demand that is Self-Scheduled must submit Demand Bids for the entire operating range of the Resource between its Nominated Consumption Limit (if it has one) and its Maximum Consumption Limit.

 For modeling purposes, the load distribution to Nodes within a Load Zone for the Day- Ahead Energy Market is based on a rolling seven-day average of historical State Estimator distribution for that Load Zone.
 The list of Load Zones at which Demand Bids are accepted is posted on the ISO’s website.